 I know that with this new VLSM network, I’ve saved valuable IP addresses.
 This is because with VLSMs, we provide for only the needed amount of hosts on each router interface.

 How do I know I saved IP address space?
 Recall how Network A used to be a /27 with 30 usable hosts available.
 Since there are 11 hosts on Network A, we were wasting 19 remaining host addresses.
-This new network, however, uses a /28, which uses only 14 usable hosts.
-Since we still have 11 hosts on Network A, we’re only wasting 3 hosts instead of 19!
+With this new network, however, it uses a /28, which uses only 14 usable hosts.
+Since we still have 11 hosts on Network A, we’re only wasting 3 hosts instead of 19.
 In addition, remember how Network F on the classful network was also using a /27 with 30 usable hosts?
-Network F only requires 2 hosts, which meant we were wasting 28 host addresses.
-With the new /30 subnet, we have a limit of only 2 usable hosts, which means we are no longer wasting any host addresses at all!
+Since Network F only requires 2 hosts (the serial link on each router), this meant we were wasting 28 host addresses on a /27 network.
+But with the new /30 subnet, we have a limit of only 2 usable hosts, which means we are no longer wasting any host addresses at all.
 The figure below shows how the new VLSM network uses the host addresses.

 This makes sure that no host address is overlapping into another subnet and it also ensures that each network is incrementing by the correct block size.
 Creating tables and figures like this help in both subnetting a network and when double-checking your work.
 With this, we can see how VLSMs are superior to classful subnetting.